ChiaraCati/FlooData/README.md

 Emilia Romagna is the sixth largest region in Italy in terms of surface area, having a variegated hydrogeological conformation.
 The resulting heterogeneity of ecosystems is currently undergoing drastic transformations, due to climate change, as stated by the Emilia Romagna's Regional Environmental Protection Agency, [ARPAE](https://www.arpae.it/it), in its report on [climate change in Emilia-Romagna](https://agricoltura.regione.emilia-romagna.it/produzioni-agroalimentari/temi/bio-agro-climambiente/cambiamento-climatico-in-emilia-romagna).
 Also on the national level, the Italian Institute for Environmental Protection and Research, [ISPRA](https://www.isprambiente.gov.it/it), stated that the Italian hydrogeological morphology is extremely fragile, due to intense weather events and proneness to landslides of the territory.

 Our project's objectives are to return an overview of the relationship between hydrogeological disruptions and the measures – undertaken by local communities to deal with them.
 And to inform end-users on the hydrogeological risk in Emilia Romagna's Provinces.
 Here, we introduce information on different human activities related to our topic, distinguishing between **preventive measures** and **reparatory interventions**, and making explicit the involvement of local communities in preserving their territory.
-Also, we present the characterization of each province in terms
+Also, we present the characterization of each province in term s
 .